“My mama liked pies. We always had pies more than cake.”

 McCormick’s forest berry pie, a cobbler made with a blend of blueberries, blackberries and raspberries, is also popular.

 “I was on my way to Alaska on a train for my banking job,” she says.
 “They were serving that pie and it was absolutely fabulous.
 I thought, ‘I know I can make that.’ ”

-While McCormick loves being in the kitchen, she especially loves seeing the look on her customers’ faces when they pick up their neatly boxed pies tied with big red bows.
-Even more, when she receives phone calls of thanks later, she is proud to have brought joy to others, she says.
+While she loves being in the kitchen, McCormick especially loves seeing the look on her customers’ faces when they pick up their neatly boxed pies tied with big red bows.
+Even more, when she receives phone calls of thanks later.
+She is proud to have brought joy to others, she says.

 “I am surprised with myself that I would be making pies,” she says, laughing, as she does often.
 “I’m supposed to be retired.
 But people say I’m the pie lady.”

 - 817-228-2952, www.mmmpies.info

 - Pies cost $8-$20.

 Forest berry cobbler

 - 6 tablespoons ice-cold water (plus more if needed)

 - 1/2 cup water